ThibauldBraet/Whos-your-data/README.md

 Despite the availability of data, it's still difficult for the average concerned citizen to draw any meaningful conclusions from it.
-Someone might ask questions like "I wonder if my governments spending is benefiting me?" or "Has my the party I voted for actually improved my quality of living in any measurable way?"
+Someone might ask questions like "I wonder if my government's spending is benefiting me?" or "Has my the party I voted for actually improved my quality of living in any measurable way?"
 But, without the skills and tools to analyze data, they're left reliant on news sources that are often biased and don't provide them with useful